numpy/numpy/doc/source/user/absolute_beginners.rst

 Installing NumPy
 ----------------

 To install NumPy, we strongly recommend using a scientific Python distribution.
-If you're looking for the full instructions for installing NumPy on your operating system, you can find all of the details `here <https://www.scipy.org/install.html>`_.
+If you're looking for the full instructions for installing NumPy on your operating system, `ou can find all of the details here <https://www.scipy.org/install.html>`_.

 If you don't have Python yet, you might want to consider using Anaconda.
 It's the easiest way to get started!
 The good thing about getting this distribution is is the fact that you don’t need to worry too much about separately installing NumPy or any of the major packages that you’ll be using for your data analyses, such as pandas, Scikit-Learn, etc.